THE SHORT VERDICT:

 The times when Soo was supposed to be cute mostly fell flat for me.
 Like the time in episode 3, when Soo breaks down crying in the forest.
 I gathered that her blubbering like a baby was supposed to be cute, since Wook (Kang Ha Neul) looked affectionately amused.
 But instead of cute, I found it stiff and hollow, and I found myself feeling more annoyed at Soo’s reckless behavior than anything else.

 I also quickly grew tired of Soo’s stricken wide-eyed face, coz that seemed to be her default expression so much of the time.
 Whether Soo felt shocked, or dismayed, or scared (or any other related emotion, really), this was the expression she wore, and it got really old pretty fast.
-It also had the unfortunately effect of showing IU’s acting limits quite starkly, because there were no varying nuanced shades of shock, just that one single shade.
+It also had the unfortunate effect of showing IU’s acting limits quite starkly, because there were no varying nuanced shades of shock, just that one single shade.

 In episode 9, Soo becomes more withdrawn.
 Oddly, IU’s delivery makes Soo come across as aloof instead, which I don’t think was the intended effect.
 The way she walked to Eun’s door to talk him into attending his own wedding, it almost felt like she was cold and annoyed, which doesn’t make sense when I take into account her personality and her long-standing friendship with Eun.